 Each council (NALFO, NPHC, Panhellenic Council, IFC, and Co-Ed Council) has recruitment processes specific to their council that are very different from one another.

-Around 65% of eligible students are members of Greek Letter organizations.
+Around 50% of all undergraduate students are members of Greek Letter organizations.

 Financial costs differ from organization to organization.
 Fraternities and sororities are entities that need membership dues in order to have social and programming events, deal with the upkeep of the physical plant if applicable, and support the recruitment of new members.
 In addition, members of a national organization must pay national dues as well as local chapter dues.